incf-nidash/PyNIDM/README.rst

     	 }

 optional arguments:
-     -h,--help            show this help message and exit
+-h, --help            show this help message and exit

 -d DIRECTORY          Path to BIDS dataset directory

-     -jsonld,--jsonld     If flag set, output is json-ld not TURTLE
+-jsonld, --jsonld     If flag set, output is json-ld not TURTLE

-     -png,--png           If flag set, tool will output PNG file of NIDM graph
+-png, --png           If flag set, tool will output PNG file of NIDM graph

-     -bidsignore,--bidsignore      If flag set, tool will add NIDM-related files to .bidsignore file
+-bidsignore, --bidsignore      If flag set, tool will add NIDM-related files to .bidsignore file

 -o OUTPUTFILE         Outputs turtle file called nidm.ttl in BIDS directory by default

 map variables to terms arguments:

-      -json_map JSON_MAP,--json_map       Optional user-suppled JSON file containing variable-term mappings.
+-json_map, --json_map       Optional user-suppled JSON file containing variable-term mappings

-      -ilxkey KEY,--ilxkey     Interlex/SciCrunch API key to use for query
+-ilxkey, --ilxkey     Interlex/SciCrunch API key to use for query

-      -github [GITHUB [GITHUB ...]],--github [GITHUB [GITHUB ...]]
-Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.
-If user doesn''t supply a token then user will be prompted for username/password
-	                      Example: -github username token
+-github, --github      Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.
+If user doesn''t supply a token then user will be prompted for username/password: Example: -github username token

 -owl     Optional flag to query nidm-experiment OWL files

 CSV File to NIDM Conversion
 ---------------------------